ycpcs/cs320-spring2017/labs/lab04.md

 # What to submit

-Create a text file containing, for each query listed above:
+Create a text file named **lab04-username.txt** (replace "username" with your YCP username).
+For each query listed above, copy the following information into your text file:

 * The exact query you came up with
 * The exact output of the query

-You can cut and paste these from the console window as shown in the example above.
+You can cut and paste your queries and results from the console window as shown in the example above.
+If you create and populate this file as you do the lab, you'll be able to copy the queries back into the SQL> window to repeat, test, and modify them.
+You will also reuse the steps to add a new book (and author) to the database in lab05.

-Save your queries and outputs in a plain text file and upload the text file to Marmoset as **lab04**.
+Upload your solution text file to Marmoset in the **lab04** project.